andregodasi/pokedex/README.md

 # Pokedex

-This project features a Pokédex and was developed usingAangular and PWA concepts.
+This project features a Pokédex and was developed using Angular and PWA concepts.
 View [demo](https://andregodasi.github.io/pokedex/).

 ## Project

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.2.0.

 ## Development server

-Run `ng serve` for a dev server.
+Run ng serve to start the dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
-Use the `--prod` flag for a production build.
+Use the --prod flag to generate the production build.

 ## Demo images